tertmax/agent-swift-XCTest/README.md

 ## License

-RPAgentSwiftXCTest is available under the MIT license.
+ReportPortalAgent is available under the MIT license.
 See the LICENSE file for more info.